 How can I appeal?

-If you have been refused a school place in Salford and you wish to appeal, you should complete and return the downloadable form using the online contact form (both at the bottom of this page).
+If you have been refused a school place in Salford and you wish to appeal, you should complete the appeal form at the bottom of this page.

-If you have been refused a place at a school in another local authority, you should write to or email that local authority directly stating the reasons you are appealing the decision.
+If you have been refused a place at a school in another local authority, there will be information on that local authority’s website about how to appeal for their schools.
+You could also write to or email that local authority directly stating the reasons you are appealing the decision.

 Is there a right of appeal for all year groups?